This post originally appeared on VICE Canada.

 Indeed, Boucher's one-time friend-turned-deadly rival Salvatore Cazzetta, the Rock Machine's co-founder, patched over to the Hells Angels in 2005, following a stint in jail on drug charges.
 He also rose through the ranks and is one of the club's leading members.
 He recently had a gangsterism trial thrown out of court, though he faces charges in a different case.

-But the draw that the Hells Angels' patch still has helps the organization use junior clubs to do the dirty work, including enforcing their territory, providing security at public events like funerals, and getting involved in setting up drug distribution networks.
+But the draw that the Hells Angels' patch still has helps the organization use junior clubs to do the dirty work, including enforcing their territory, providing security at public events like funerals, and getting involved in setting up drug-distribution networks.
 "These present an opportunity to prove themselves to the Hells Angels, to become a prospect," he says.

 He adds that while the continental European biker gangs are certainly no slouches when it comes to criminality, there is a real reverence for their North American counterparts.
 "I personally met a couple of members of the Outlaws MC in France who very much played up to the fact that they were bestowing a privilege upon their hosts by visiting them.
 The French guys were keen to show off in front of their guests and behaved in a worse manner than usual—very violent!
 In terms of criminality, the Europeans respect their North American counterparts for their drug dealing and perceived access to firearms."

 "The junior clubs are what kept them breathing," he says.
 "The Hells Angels have a capacity to adapt to change.
 It's something they learned from the Mafia.
-They can adapt to situations that are not necessarily favourable, mostly by going underground and staying quiet for a while."
+They can adapt to situations that are not necessarily favorable, mostly by going underground and staying quiet for a while."

-A deep recruiting pool gives the Hells the opportunity to renew themselves periodically, to keep ranks swelled even under intense police pressure.
+A deep recruiting pool gives the Angels the opportunity to renew themselves periodically, to keep ranks swelled even under intense police pressure.
 But de Champlain recognizes there are limits.
 Several Quebec chapters, including Quebec City and Trois-Rivières, remain inactive because club rules stipulate a minimum six members are needed for the chapter to be deemed active.
-De Champlain believes that those chapters will reactivated soon, as the bikers arrested under SharQc return to the streets, especially seeing as how the Crown appears to have botched the cases against many of the accused.
+De Champlain believes that those chapters will be reactivated soon, as the bikers arrested under SharQc return to the streets, especially seeing as how the Crown appears to have botched the cases against many of the accused.

 "We can't deny that the Hells Angels are making a big comeback in Canada, and especially Quebec," he says.
 "There's no doubt that they are restructuring and rebuilding."